-As of 2021, installing Python and the RobotPy packages are separated into two different steps.
+Installing Python and the RobotPy packages are separated into two different steps.
 Once you are connected to the internet, you can run this to download Python for roboRIO onto your computer.

 py -3 -m robotpy_installer download-python

 robotpy-installer download-python